greblus/solitito/README.md

 | take4 | source-grouped split — honest baseline | 44.8% |
 | take5 | solo recordings masked | 82.3% |
 | take6 | `performed` chord annotations | **92.4%** |

 ---

-## Real-time behaviour

-Recognition accuracy is not the same thing as a usable trainer.
-Three details mattered as much as the model itself.

-**The context window has to be full.** The trainer only ever built windows that sat entirely inside a sustained chord.
-After you strike the strings, the app's rolling buffer is part silence for 0.77 s — an input the model has never seen.
-The app now waits until the window is 90% filled with signal instead of displaying a guess and correcting it a second later.

-**A seventh decays faster than the rest of the chord.** Hold a `Gm7` and watch the debug
-output: `b7` falls from 96% to 45% while the root, third and fifth stay put.
-The model is right — the seventh really is gone.
-But a chord does not change identity while it rings out.
-The app latches the quality at the attack and holds it until the next attack or a root change.
-The latch *engages* on high confidence but *holds* regardless of it, because during the decay the model reports the poorer quality at 94–96% confidence.

-**Measure elapsed time, do not assume it.** The progress timer was credited a fixed 40 ms per update while the AI thread actually took 55–90 ms per cycle (inference *plus* a 40 ms sleep).
-A 0.6 s hold threshold therefore took about a second of wall clock, and varied with machine load.
-Measuring the real interval and shortening the vote window cut the delay between a correct chord and advancing from ~1.2 s to ~0.3 s.

-### Short strums

-A chord struck and released — a chuck, a stab — is right or wrong within a few frames of the attack, and then it simply stops sounding.
-The hold timer cannot tell that from a wrong
-chord: both stop feeding it, and it drains.
-The chord went green and the app sat there.

-**Judge short strums on the attack** replaces the waiting with a verdict.
-Green already means the target chord was heard clearly enough to be trusted, so green advances, and the decay that follows cannot take it back.
-Nothing runs away without a gate on it, because advancing changes the target and the chord still ringing stops matching.

----